 Fort Sanders Nursing Department at Tennessee Wesleyan University

-Nurses are on the front lines of healthcare, serving a critical role everyday.
-The Tennessee Wesleyan Fort Sanders Nursing Department provides a first rate education for those seeking a Bachelor of Science in Nursing (BSN).
+Nurses are on the front lines of health care, using their expertise and compassion to help heal and save lives every day.
+The Tennessee Wesleyan Fort Sanders Nursing Department provides a first-rate education for those seeking a Bachelor of Science in Nursing (BSN) degree.
 Our courses are geared toward pre-licensure and Registered Nurse students.

-The program builds on general education courses in the humanities with focuses in natural and behavioral sciences.
+The program builds on general education courses in the humanities with emphasis on natural and behavioral sciences.
 Students can expect profound learning experiences with a strong foundation of Christian values.
-Upper division courses evolve from nursing competencies to promote optimum health, prevent illness, and provide end-of-life care to diverse populations in a variety of settings.
+Upper-division courses evolve from nursing competencies to promoting optimum health, preventing illness, and providing end-of-life care to diverse populations in a variety of settings.

 Why Should I Attend TWU?